Wonderful integrates with:

 Step 4: Reconciliation and reporting

-● Have confirmed payments processed
+● Review confirmed payments

-● Manage with failed transactions
+● Manage any failed transactions

 Batch payouts are widely used in the following business scenarios: